TNB Smart Grid Initiatives

 Project 2: EV Corporate / Pool Vehicles

-We have begun gradual replacement of our corporate pool vehicles to EVs as part of our GHG emission reduction initiatives in supporting Green Technology.
+We have gradually begun the replacement of our corporate pool vehicles with EVs as part of our GHG emission reduction initiatives in supporting Green Technology.

 Project 3: EV Operational Vehicles

-We have also introduced Operational Electric Vehicles as part of a pilot study to analyse the advantages and limitations of using EVs in TNB Operations.
+We have also introduced Operational Electric Vehicles as part of a pilot study to analyze the advantages and limitations of using EVs in TNB Operations.

-- Three (3) units of EV Operational Vehicles purchased
+- Three (3) units of EV Operational Vehicles are currently in the production stage - expected to be delivered by December 2022

 Commercial EV Facilitation